Home » Recipes » By Course » Dessert » No Bake Avalanche Cookies

 These cookies are just 5 ingredients!
 Here’s what you’ll need:

-- White Chocolate Chips: I used one bag, which is approximately 12 ounces.
+• White Chocolate Chips: I used one bag, which is approximately 12 ounces.
+Candy melts work too which are usually easy to find during the holiday season.

-- Marshmallows: Ooey gooey marshmallows are such a treat!
+• Marshmallows: Ooey gooey, soft marshmallows are such a treat!
+Use mini marshmallows instead of full sized.

-- Rice Krispies: Snap, crackle, and pop!
-These add such fun texture.
+• Rice Krispies: Snap, crackle, and pop!
+Rice Krispie cereal adds such fun texture.

-- M&Ms: I used the holiday ones.
-Feel free to use whatever you'd like here, however.
+• M&Ms: I used the holiday ones.
+Feel free to use whatever you’d like here, however.
+Have leftover candy?
+Use it in these Kitchen Sink Christmas Cookies.

 1. Heat a small sauce pan to low-medium heat.
 Add white chocolate chips.
-Stir constantly to prevent burning and allow them to melt.
+Stir constantly with a rubber spatula to prevent burning and allow them to melt.

 2. When the chocolate is melted, turn off the stove and add peanut butter.
 Stir the peanut butter and melted white chocolate until combined.

-4. Stir Rice Krispies together with the marshmallow mixture.
+4. Stir the crispy rice cereal with the marshmallow mixture.
 NOTE: The texture is supposed to be a little runny.

-5. Using a cookie scooper, plop cookies onto a parchment lined baking sheet (in an "avalanche" like fashion).
-If you don't have a cookie scooper, you can also use a spoon.
+5. Using a cookie scoop, plop cookies onto a parchment paper lined large cookie sheet.
+Do so in an “avalanche” like fashion, don’t worry about perfect cookie form.
 Top each cookie with a few holiday M&Ms.

-6. Then, put the tray in the the refrigerator for 5-10 minutes or until each cookie has hardened.
-Serve chilled and enjoy!
+6. Then, put the cookie tray in the the refrigerator for 5-10 minutes or until each cookie has hardened.
+Serve chilled and enjoy the final product!

 Recipe FAQs

-Use granola butter (code COURTNEY15 saves you $) or cookie butter here.
-Sunbutter or tahini would also work.
-If only trying to avoid peanuts, almond or cashew butter are great options too.
+Use granola butter (code COURTNEY15 saves you $) or a cookie butter spread here.
+Sunflower butter or tahini would also work in place of the peanut butter.
+If only trying to avoid peanuts, almond butter or cashew butter are great options too.

 No Bake Avalanche Cookies